Where to buy food and equipment

 584 Harrogate Road, Leeds LS17 8DP

-Abu Bakar International Supermarket
+Abu Bakr International Supermarket

 Sells good quality fruit and vegetables and Halal food